K15t/viewport-cli/README.md

 ### Theme templates

-When creating a new theme, *viewport-tools* offers to select from the available theme templates.
+When creating a new theme, *viewport-cli* offers to select from the available theme templates.
 By default, the "default" theme template is selected which comes with an average folder structure and build process.
 It is intended to get you started quickly and can always be customized later.

 ### "Default" theme template